hd video / 02:57 / language: english

 What Beat Saber inadvertently illustrates is a capitalist perversion of Žižek's proposal: That compartmentalizing small aesthetic elements disconnects them from their former purpose.

 The Beat Saber streaming scene is one of the few online gaming communities in which female streamers easily dominate.
 Dismissing this factoid because it feels obvious why women are successful in a gaming sub scene that focusses on pretty costumes, dancing, and whole body shots, also dismisses that women have successfully carved a niche for themselves in a still mostly male-dominated field.
 As the issue with Rammstein might, eventually, have been their misogyny-fueled fan relations (at the time of writing, no better, legally sound term is available), it feels apt to have Žižek's proposal, originally made in the 2012 film "The Pervert's Guide To Ideology", put to the test in an arena it was in no way built for.
 No official music pack for Rammstein exists in the game, yet a few of their songs can be played in fan-created levels.
-For this discussion between a non-fan who still struggles to vocalize their discomfort in and about this entire discourse, Žižek acts as a representative of the feuilleton charging Rammstein with pretty words about ironic detachment that the plebs just don't 'get', and Rammstein itself provide snippets of their song "Reise Reise" in a custom-built Beat Saber level.
+For this discussion between a non-fan who still struggles to vocalize their discomfort in and about this entire discourse, Žižek acts as a representative of the feuilleton charging Rammstein with pretty words about ironic detachment that the plebs just don't 'get', and Rammstein themselves provide snippets of their song "Reise Reise" in a custom-built Beat Saber level.